 - Stage 3 is a full-thickness skin loss.

 - Stage 4 is a full-thickness skin loss with exposed or palpable fascia, muscle, tendon, ligament, cartilage, or bone.

 - An unstageable pressure injury is characterized by full-thickness skin and tissue loss whereby the extent of damage cannot be confirmed because the base is obscured by slough or eschar.

-- A deep tissue injury or DTI is intact or non-intact skin with persistent non-blanchable deep red or purple discoloration or bruising.
+- A deep tissue injury (DTI) is intact or non-intact skin with persistent non-blanchable deep red or purple discoloration or bruising.

-In 2016, the additional pressure injury definitions were added.
+In 2016, the terminology of pressure ulcer was changed to pressure injury and specific pressure injury definitions were added.
 Medical device related pressure injury describes the etiology of the injury and should follow the above classification system for staging.
 Mucosal membrane pressure injury describes injury due to use of medical device at the location of mucous membranes and cannot be staged according to the above classification system.1

 Epidemiology including risk factors and primary prevention